 In addition, the Copernicus Sentinel missions, which form part of the Copernicus Space Component, collect robust, long-term climate-relevant datasets.
 Together with other satellites, their combined data archives will be used to produce Essential Climate Variables for climate monitoring, modelling and prediction.

 The Earth Explorers are research missions designed to address key scientific challenges identified by the science community while demonstrating breakthrough technology in observing techniques.
 Involving the science community right from the beginning in the definition of new missions and a peer-reviewed selection process ensures that a resulting mission is developed efficiently and provides the exact data required by the user.

 This approach also gives Europe an excellent opportunity for international cooperation, both within the wide scientific domain and also in the technological development of new missions.

 The family of Earth Explorer missions is a result of this strategy.
-There are seven Earth Explorer missions.
+There are eight Earth Explorer missions.